iamthevastidledhitchhiker/iamthevastidledhitchhiker.github.io/_posts/2015-12-30-exploring_simcity_pt2.md

  XTHG:      480 bytes long.

 {% endhighlight %}

+I placed ALTM, XTER, and XFIR in the "Not Useful" category because for purposes of our analysis, we don't really care about water coverage, slope, or how robust a city's firefighting coverage is.
+Generally, we assume this to be binary - either a city can fight fires, or it can't.
+Obviously this is a huge over-simplification, however for the sake of sanity and timeliness, I'd like to first focus on the obvious variables.

 ##### _**Note: If this post appears to abruptly end, it's because it's currently being developed.
 More content will appear later.
 If not, this message will change.**_